rossjs/colorvision-test-creator/README.md

 ### Generated Files

-The scripts will create PNG files in the `output/` folder with the Ishihara test patterns.
+The tool creates PNG or SVG files in the `output/` folder with color vision test patterns.
 Each image contains:
 - Hundreds to thousands of colored circles
 - Text or numbers visible to people with normal color vision
 - Text becomes difficult/impossible to see for people with specific types of color blindness
+- Optional transparent backgrounds for flexible integration
+- Vector SVG format for infinite scalability

 ### Dependencies